vuejs/v2.vuejs.org/src/api/index.md

 - **Limited to:** directives that expect `Array` values, e.g. `v-for`

 - **Arguments:**
-  - `{String | Array<String> | Function} sortKeys`
+  - `{String | Array<String> | Function} ...sortKeys`
   - `{String} [order] - default: 1`

 - **Usage:**

   Return a sorted version of the source Array.
-The `sortKeys` is an Array with the keys to use for the sorting.
-You can pass a String if you need to sort only one key.
-You can also pass a Function if you want to use your own sorting strategy instead.
+You can pass any number of Strings to sort on keys.
+You can also pass an array containing the sorting keys or a Function if you want to use your own sorting strategy instead.
 The optional `order` argument specifies whether the result should be in ascending (`order >= 0`) or descending (`order < 0`) order.

   For arrays of primitive values, set `sortKey` to `true`.